Draw Grade

 🌱 ...this Learn section is still incomplete.
 Expect more content in a future Landshape update.
 Keep Landshape updated and check back soon.

-Draw bounds, draw target edges-and-points, and grade terrain.
+Draw bounds, draw target edges-and-points, and auto-Grade terrain.

 Useful to quickly Grade terrain, without input geometry